snowleopard/selective/paper/response.md

 branch :: f (Sigma h) -> (forall a. h a -> f (a -> b)) -> f b
 ```

 `Sigma h` is a "tagged union" with generalised "tags" `h`, which can in particular be functions.
-We can provide the actual implementation as supplementary material.
+We'll provide the full implementation as supplementary material.